MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -From this "globals.py" file you can access the attributes and methods of each class

-    *Window/Frame hierarchy of the application:
-        #To be able to have scrolling functionality in the application I had to have this hierarchy of windows and frames:
-            1. "Main_window": The main program window hosting the entire application
-            2. "self.background_canvas": a canvas needed for horizontal scrolling
-            3. "self.main_frame": a frame that lays on top of the background_canvas.
-This frame is the main frame for all other widgets in the application

     #HOW TO CREATE AN EXECUTABLE FILE:
         -Navigate to the folder containing the python program -Run the following command: "python -m PyInstaller --onefile program_name.py"